Japan: Performing arts

 Japanese music is eclectic and diverse.
 Many instruments, such as the koto, were introduced in the 9th and 10th centuries.
 The popular folk music, with the guitar-like shamisen, dates from the 16th century.
 Western classical music, introduced in the late 19th century, forms an integral part of Japanese culture.
-Kumi-daiko (ensemble drumming) was developed in post-war Japan and became very popular in North America.
+Kumi-daiko was developed in post-war Japan and became very popular in North America.
 Popular music in post-war Japan has been heavily influenced by American and European trends, which has led to the evolution of J-pop.
 Karaoke is a significant cultural activity.

 The four traditional theaters from Japan are noh, kyōgen, kabuki, and bunraku.
 Noh is one of the oldest continuous theater traditions in the world.